More at rubyonrails.org:

 # => "Hello, world!"

-Rendering the partial with additional local variable arguments will raise an exception:
+Rendering the partial with local variables not specified in the local: signature will also raise an exception:

 render "messages/message", unknown_local: "will raise"